informalsystems/quint/tutorials/lesson3-anatomy/coin.md

  - Define the structure of the protocol states.

- - Define helper functions that read the current state but do not modify it.
+ - Define helper functions that read the current state, but do not modify it.

  - Define actions that read and modify the current state of the protocol.